 - The cabin of service and award inventory of the free one-way award is the same or lower than the one-way award preceding it.

 Here's a simple example: Assume you're flying from the U.S. to Europe.
-You could book a ticket from New York to London, London to Copenhagen, and then Copenhagen to New York, all as a single multi-city award.
-Since travel both originates and ends in the same MileagePlus award region, and the one-way segment is entirely within the Europe region (LHR-CPH), this segment is free.
+You could book a ticket from New York to London, Paris to Munich, and then Munich back to New York, all as a single multi-city award.
+Since travel both originates and ends in the same MileagePlus award region, and the one-way segment is entirely within the Europe region (CDG-MUC), this segment is free (aside from taxes and fees).

-This is a simple example.
-However, you can use the Excursionist Perk in far more creative ways to save a significant number of miles.
-Taking a simple round-trip flight to Australia?
+This is a relatively simple example.
+You'd have to arrange your own travel between London and Paris.
+But you can use the Excursionist Perk in far more creative ways to save a significant number of miles.
+Taking a round-trip flight to Australia?
 Add a completely unrelated flight within the U.S. for your cousin's wedding in another state.
 The ideas are endless.

 For reference, here are the MileagePlus region definitions.